Previous Page Next Page

 Once permission to enter has been denied or revoked, the APS specialist seeks help in getting permission to enter or return to the home from a family member or friend of the client.

-If this fails, the APS specialist consults with the supervisor and regional attorney to determine whether it is appropriate to seek an order for court-authorized entry or an order against interference with an investigation.
+If this fails, the APS specialist follows procedures outlined in 12100 Initiating Legal Actions to determine whether it is appropriate to seek an order for court-authorized entry or an order against interference with an investigation.

 See: